EDOLAB: An Open-Source Platform for Education and Experimentation with Evolutionary Dynamic Optimization Algorithms: Introduction

-In the following, we describe the major contributions and features of EDOLAB: \paragraph{\textit{Comprehensive library}} The current release of EDOLAB includes 25 EDOAs, which are listed in Table~\ref{tab:algorithms}, with various characteristics, including different structures, optimizers, population clustering and sub-population management methods, diversity control components, and computational resource allocation methods.
-EDOLAB also contains three dynamic benchmark generators that are MPB~\cite{branke1999memory}, free peaks (FPs)~\cite{li2018open}, and Generalized MPB (GMPB)~\cite{yazdani2020benchmarking,yazdani2021generalized}.
-These benchmark generators are fully configurable by parameters, and they can generate \emph{countless} numbers of dynamic problem instances with various morphological and dynamical characteristics.
-In addition, to measure the efficiency of EDOAs in solving DOPs and facilitate comparisons, the two most commonly used performance indicators --offline error~\cite{branke2003designing} and the average error before environmental changes~\cite{trojanowski1999searching}-- are used in EDOLAB.
+In the following, we describe the major contributions and features of EDOLAB: \paragraph{\textit{Comprehensive library}} The current release of EDOLAB includes 25 EDOAs, as listed in Table~\ref{tab:algorithms}, each with distinct characteristics such as varying structures, optimizers, population clustering and sub-population management methods, diversity control components, and computational resource allocation strategies.
+EDOLAB also includes {four dynamic benchmark generators: MPB~\cite{branke1999memory}, free peaks (FPs)~\cite{li2018open}, Generalized Dynamic Benchmark Generator (GDBG)~\cite{li2008GDBG}, and Generalized MPB (GMPB)~\cite{yazdani2020benchmarking,yazdani2021generalized}.} These benchmark generators are fully parametric and capable of producing dynamic problem instances with varying morphological and dynamical characteristics.
+To evaluate the efficiency of EDOAs in solving DOPs and facilitate comparisons, EDOLAB incorporates the two most commonly used performance indicators: offline error~\cite{branke2003designing} and the average error before environmental changes~\cite{trojanowski1999searching}.

-\paragraph{\textit{Easy to use}} The programming language used for developing EDOLAB is MATLAB.
-The large collection of high-level mathematical functions to operate on arrays and matrices along with various random number generators make MATLAB suitable for implementing EDOAs and dynamic benchmarks.
-Thanks to the features of MATLAB, the source codes of EDOLAB, EDOAs and benchmarks in particular, are easy to understand, trace, and modify.
-In addition, by choosing informative names for parameters, distinguishing different components, and adding enlightening comments, we endeavor to further improve the understandability and clarity of the source codes.
-EDOLAB also benefits from a graphical user interface (GUI) that makes it easy to use, especially for beginners.
-Using the GUI, the user can easily choose an EDOA, configure a problem instance, and run the experiment.
+\paragraph{\textit{Easy to use}} EDOLAB is developed in MATLAB, a programming language that offers a vast collection of high-level mathematical functions for operating on arrays and matrices, along with various random number generators.
+These features make MATLAB an ideal choice for implementing EDOAs and dynamic benchmarks.
+The source codes of EDOLAB, particularly for the EDOAs and benchmarks, are designed to be easy to understand, trace, and modify, thanks to MATLAB's capabilities.